 Gameplay – 5/10

-The gameplay encompasses as mixture of action-adventure and hack and slash elements.
+The gameplay encompasses a mixture of action-adventure and hacks and slash elements.
 Unfortunately, it can get overly repetitive after a while, and although there is a small RPG element to it, I think that aspect should have built upon even further to make it a lot more interesting.
-At least with Hyrule Warriors for example, there were different game modes to keep players busy, but in this game, there isn’t a great deal of incentive to warrant even a second playthrough.
+At least with Hyrule Warriors, for example, there were different game modes to keep players busy, but in this game, there isn’t a great deal of incentive to warrant even a second playthrough.

 Controls – 9/10

 The only issue I had with the game’s control scheme is that due to the nature of the game, and the layout of the in-game screens, it can be difficult for players to see what they’re doing sometimes, since there can be a ton of enemies present at any one given time, and the player character can be behind them.
 Otherwise, however, there are no further problems.
 It actually plays out a little like the Ninja Gaiden game on the original DS.

 Clocking up at about 5 hours, for a game with even mild RPG elements should be made to last even a little while longer.
 Although there was an additional story added with the release of Senran Kagura burst over the original game, I still don’t feel that the title has enough to offer to warrant the often-times ridiculous prices I’ve seen attached to this game; even pre-owned copies of it.
 I would understand if they were Japanese imports, and consequently rarer, but £35-£40 is far too high an asking price for a game with as little substance as it has.